Leading WR Renard Bell to miss Washington State’s 2021 season with torn ACL

 In the final two seasons of Leach’s tenure, Bell held onto his role as WSU’s top “Y” receiver and started in all 26 games, catching 74 passes for 781 yards and 11 touchdowns.
 Bell caught a 22-yard touchdown pass from Gardner Minshew to help the Cougars outlast Iowa State in the 2018 Alamo Bowl.

 The Los Angeles native and Cathedral High graduate retained his slot receiver role in Nick Rolovich’s run-and-shoot offense and set career highs in receptions (10) and receiving yards (158) during the team’s loss to No. 11 Oregon.
-Bell then set a new career-high with 11 receptions in his Los Angeles Homecoming at No. 11 USC.
+Bell then set a new career-high with 11 receptions in his Los Angeles homecoming at No. 11 USC.

-Without Bell in the mix, a number of players could be in the mix to start at “Y” receiver including sophomore Joey Hobert, the son of former UW quarterback great Billy Joe Hobert and the player that was listed as Bell’s top backup last fall.
+Without Bell, a number of players could be in the mix to start at “Y” receiver including sophomore Joey Hobert, the son of former UW quarterback great Billy Joe Hobert and the player that was listed as Bell’s top backup last fall.
 Walk-on Lincoln Victor, who played for Rolovich and knows the run-and-shoot from his time at Hawaii, took reps at slot receiver in the spring as did walk-on Drake Owen, a Central Washington transfer.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.